Biotechnology Heritage Award

 First bestowed in 1999, the award is given annually during the BIO International Convention.
 The Science History Institute is proud to present this award alongside the Biotechnology Innovation Organization (BIO), which represents more than 1,200 biotech companies, academic institutions, state biotechnology centers, and related organizations across the United States and in more than 30 other nations.

-The Biotechnology Heritage Award will presented during the BIO International Convention, held June 3–6, 2024, in San Diego.
+The Biotechnology Heritage Award was presented on June 3, 2024, during the BIO International Convention in San Diego.

 2024 Awardee: Susan Desmond-Hellmann

 Sue Desmond-Hellmann is a nonprofit leader and physician with expertise in oncology and public health.
-Currently a senior advisor for GV, BDT and Lazard; she serves on the boards of OpenAI, Pfizer, and National Resilience.
-Desmond-Hellmann is also on the board of Stand Up to Cancer (SU2C) and is a member of the President’s Council of Advisors on Science and Technology.
+She is currently a senior advisor for GV, BDT, and Lazard, and serves on the boards of OpenAI, Pfizer, and National Resilience.
+She is also on the board of Stand Up to Cancer and is a member of the President’s Council of Advisors on Science and Technology.

 Desmond-Hellmann served as CEO of the Bill & Melinda Gates Foundation from 2014 to 2020.
-From 2009 to 2014 she was professor and chancellor of the University of California, San Francisco (UCSF), the first woman to hold the position.
+From 2009 to 2014, she was professor and chancellor of the University of California, San Francisco, the first woman to hold the position.
 She also previously served as president of product development at Genentech, where she played a leadership role in the development of the first gene-targeted cancer drugs, Avastin and Herceptin.

 Among many honors and awards for her work in biotechnology and academia, Desmond-Hellmann was elected to the American Academy of Arts and Sciences, the Institute of Medicine, and as a fellow of the American Association of Cancer Research.
 She was also recognized as “Woman of the Year” by the Healthcare Women’s association and was named to the Biotech Hall of Fame.